Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample3_ParseAndDeserializeEvents.md

 }
 ```

-### Using `GetData()`
+### Using `AsSytemEventData()`
-If expecting mostly system events, it may be cleaner to switch on object `GetData()` and use pattern matching to deserialize events.
-In the case where there are unrecognized event types, one can use the returned `BinaryData` to deserialize the custom event data.
+If expecting mostly system events, it may be cleaner to switch on `AsSytemEventData()` and use pattern matching to act on the individual events.
+In the case where there are unrecognized event types, one can use the returned `BinaryData` to examine the event data.

 ```C# Snippet:DeserializePayloadUsingAsSystemEventData
 foreach (EventGridEvent egEvent in egEvents)